ant1441/ant1441.github.io/_posts/2014-03-05-Leeds-DevOps.md

 ## Open Data

 Mark Barret, speaking first on *Open Data* in Leeds was discussing the upcoming launch of [Leeds Data Thing](http://www.leedsdatathing.co.uk/) this Thursday.
-Open Data is a powerful tool in giving government, both local and national, both accountibility for a lot of it's actions, but also for utilising the skills of the people in gaining a greater understanding of the data they have available.
+Open Data is a powerful tool in giving government, both local and national, both accountibility for a lot of it's actions, but also for making use of the skills of the people in gaining a greater understanding of the data they have available.

 Leeds Data Thing is aiming to make Leeds a world leader in Open Data.
 Mark discussed how [Gov.uk](http://gov.uk) has several thousands of data sets from government, but only a few hundred from local councils.